Spaghetti Warehouse

-Spaghetti Warehouse is an Italian restaurant chain geared towards families with five physical locations in two U.S. states: four in Ohio, one in New York (state).
+Spaghetti Warehouse is an Italian restaurant chain geared towards families with three physical locations in Ohio.
 They also operate a to-go only location in Texas.
 The chain started in 1972 in Dallas, Texas, and at one point had spread throughout the southern and eastern parts of the United States.
 Each restaurant has a trolley car in the dining room and patrons are able to sit in the car.
 One of Spaghetti Warehouse's unique characteristics is that many of the older locations are in renovated, historic buildings.

 The former location in Columbus, Ohio, which opened in 1978, was the largest both in seating capacity and in sales.
 The original Columbus location sat approximately 800 people.

 Spaghetti Warehouse, Inc., was acquired in 1998 by Consolidated Restaurant Cos. (a holding company of the private equity firm Cracken, Harkey & Co.
 L.L.C.).
 In June 2007, Consolidated Restaurants sold the chain to the Los Angeles–based investment firm Frandeli, Inc.

 The Old Spaghetti Factory, which started in 1969, has a very similar format; as does Houston, Texas–based Warehouse 72 which is owned by Spaghetti Warehouse.